Marker Logo

 this page online

 38° 2.518′ N, 84° 29.436′ W. Marker is in Lexington, Kentucky, in Fayette County.
-Marker can be reached from the intersection of East Main Street (U.S. 60) and Midland Avenue (U.S. 60), on the right when traveling west.
+It can be reached from the intersection of East Main Street (U.S. 60) and Midland Avenue (U.S. 60), on the right when traveling west.
 Located in Thoroughbred Park.
 Touch for map.
 Marker is at or near this postal address: 100, Lexington KY 40508, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Daniel Swigert (here, next to this marker); Warren Wright, Sr. (here, next to this marker); A. B. Hancock Sr. (here, next to this marker); William Woodward, Sr. (here, next to this marker); George M. Humphrey (a few steps from this marker); Isabel Dodge Sloane (a few steps from this marker); George D. Widener (a few steps from this marker); Dr. Elisha Warfield (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Daniel Swigert (here, next to this marker); Warren Wright, Sr. (here, next to this marker); A. B. Hancock Sr. (here, next to this marker); William Woodward, Sr. (here, next to this marker); George M. Humphrey (a few steps from this marker); Isabel Dodge Sloane (a few steps from this marker); George D. Widener (a few steps from this marker); Dr. Elisha Warfield (a few steps from this marker).
 Touch for a list and map of all markers in Lexington.

 John D. Hertz Marker image.
 Click for full size.

-Photographed By Ken Smith, July 11, 2012
+Photographed by Ken Smith, July 11, 2012

 2. John D. Hertz Marker

 Credits.
 This page was last revised on October 29, 2020.
 It was originally submitted on August 11, 2012, by Ken Smith of Milan, Tennessee.
-This page has been viewed 534 times since then and 25 times this year.
+This page has been viewed 946 times since then and 60 times this year.
 Photos: 1, 2. submitted on August 11, 2012, by Ken Smith of Milan, Tennessee. • Craig Swain was the editor who published this page.

 m=58284